Scottish Borders: Media

 In terms of television, the area is covered by BBC Scotland broadcasting from Glasgow and ITV Border which broadcast from Gateshead.
 Television signals are received from the Selkirk TV transmitter.

 Radio stations are provided by BBC Radio Scotland which broadcast the local opt-out from its studios in Selkirk.
 The commercial radio station, Radio Borders broadcasts from Edinburgh but still broadcast local news bulletins to the area as well as to Berwick-upon Tweed in Northumberland.

 The area is served by the main local newspapers: Southern Reporter and The Border Telegraph.

 Governance

-Political control

-The council has been under no overall control since 1999.
-Since the 2022 election the council has been run by an administration of the Conservatives and three of the independent councillors.
+The Scottish Borders is served by Scottish Borders Council.

-The first election to the Borders Regional Council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 16 May 1975.
-A shadow authority was again elected in 1995 ahead of the reforms which came into force on 1 April 1996.
-Political control of the council since 1975 has been as follows:
+The first election to the Borders Regional Council was held in 1974.
+The council came into force on 16 May 1975.
+Another shadow authority was again elected in 1995 ahead of council reforms which came into being on 1 April 1996.